The Left North Rhine-Westphalia: Positions

 The party has a strong focus on economic and social policy.

 The party calls for a changed economic system, in which the areas of public services, social infrastructure, energy and the financial sector are converted into public ownership (which is distinct from state ownership).
 The Left also wants a strong social safety net that protects against people risking their health or lives because of medical needs or poverty.
 In addition, the party stands for a proactive labor policy that ensures that regular, well-paid jobs are created and maintained.

 With regards to civil society, the Left wants to enact a complete democratization of all areas of life.
 They see themselves as a feminist party that seeks to realize equality between the sexes, and in foreign politics, they are against military intervention of any kind, as well as for the disarmament and dissolution of NATO.
 They are extremely opposed to right extremism.

 The state association within the party is just as radical.
 A Südwestrundfunk-broadcast out of Mainz shortly after the 2010 state parliamentary elections noted that seven of the eleven elected members of parliament from the party were also members of “extremist” groups, such as the Socialist Left, the Anticapitalist Left, and the Rote Hilfe.
 In particular, the broadcast noted that these members were not critical enough of the East German regime backed by the Soviet Union.

 Members of Parliament

-Currently, there are 11 members of the North Rhine-Westphalia Left Party in the Bundestag.
-This number is likely to change as a result of the 2013 German federal election.
+Currently, there are 13 members of the North Rhine-Westphalia Left Party in the Bundestag as elected in the 2025 German federal election:

 After 15 June 2007, the Left has had one person, Rüdiger Sagel, in the Landtag of North Rhine-Westphalia, after Sagel switched his party affiliation from the Greens.
 Following the 2010 state elections in North Rhine-Westphalia, the state Left Party sent 11 deputies to the state parliament (or ‘’Landtag’’):